/

 If you had 10 TC40s or TC15s in a month and 5,000 Visa transactions:

-If you want to be on the safe side, it's best to stay well below 0.3%, as each PSP may set different internal expectations.
+While the merchant excessive threshold is 1.5%, it's best to stay well below 0.3%, since each PSP may set stricter internal expectations.
 Staying proactive helps protect your business.

 Question 3: I heard Visa only flags merchants with over 1,000 disputes per month.
 I barely hit 100 — so why should I care?

-Answer: The 1,000-case rule is just a threshold for the merchant.
-While Visa doesn’t formally flag merchants until they cross that line, your data still affects your processor’s overall risk score.
+Answer: The 1,000-case figure is just the point at which merchants are most likely to be flagged.
+While Visa doesn't formally act until you cross that line (and meet the minimum settled-transaction count), your data still affects your processor's overall risk score.

 And if your dispute ratio is creeping up, your processor could penalize you long before Visa steps in.